Rhinorrhea: Infection

 Rhinorrhea can be a symptom of other diseases, such as the common cold or influenza.
 During these infections, the nasal mucous membranes produce excess mucus, filling the nasal cavities.
 This is to prevent infection from spreading to the lungs and respiratory tract, where it could cause far worse damage.
-It has also been suggested that rhinorrhea is a result of viral evolution whereby virus variants that increase nasal secretion are selected for.
+It has also been suggested that viral rhinorrhea is a result of viral evolution whereby virus variants that increase nasal secretion and are thus more resistant to the body's immune defenses are selected for.
 Rhinorrhea caused by these infections usually occur on circadian rhythms.
 Over the course of a viral infection, sinusitis (the inflammation of the nasal tissue) may occur, causing the mucous membranes to release more mucus.
 Acute sinusitis consists of the nasal passages swelling during a viral infection.
-Chronic sinusitis occurs when one or more nasal polyps appear.
-This can be caused by a deviated septum as well as a viral infection.
+Chronic sinusitis occurs when sinusitis continues for longer than three months.

 Allergies

 Rhinorrhea can also occur when individuals with allergies to certain substances, such as pollen, dust, latex, soy, shellfish, or animal dander, are exposed to these allergens.
 In people with sensitized immune systems, the inhalation of one of these substances triggers the production of the antibody immunoglobulin E (IgE), which binds to mast cells and basophils.
 IgE bound to mast cells are stimulated by pollen and dust, causing the release of inflammatory mediators such as histamine.
-In turn, this causes, among other things, inflammation and swelling of the tissue of the nasal cavities as well as increased mucus production.
+Histamine dilates blood vessels in the nose that increases vascular permeability to fluid and cause fluid leakage leading to rhinorrhea.
+In the nasal cavities, these inflammatory mediators cause inflammation and swelling of the tissue, as well as increased mucous production.
 Particulate matter in polluted air and chemicals such as chlorine and detergents, which can normally be tolerated, can make the condition considerably worse.